datacarpentry/image-processing/episodes/02-opencv-images.md

 ![Root cluster image](../fig/02-roots.jpg)

 Since the image is stored as an array of numbers, we can simply look through the array for pixel color values that are less than some threshold value.
+This process is called *thresholding*, and we will see more powerful methods to perform the thresholding task in the
-NumPy has a very elegant method for doing just that.
+[Thresholding]({{ page.root }}./06-thresholding.md) episode.
+Here, though, we will look at a simple and elegant NumPy method for thresholding.
 Consider this program, which keeps only the pixel color values in an image that have value greater than or equal to 128.

 ~~~
 '''